When all else fails, recovery mode lets you restore your iPhone, iPod touch, or iPad in iTunes.

 - Swipe the slide to power off confirmation slider to the right.

-- Press and hold down the Home button on the front of your iPhone, iPod touch, or iPhone.
+- Press and hold down the Home button on your iPhone, iPod touch, or iPhone.

 - Plug your iPhone, iPod touch, or iPad into your Mac or Windows PC and make sure iTunes is running.

-- Let go of the Home button when you see the Connect to iTunes screen.
+- Release the Home button when you see the Connect to iTunes screen.

-At this point iTunes will show you an alert saying it's detected your iPhone, iPod touch, or iPad in recovering mode and it needs to be restored.
+At this point iTunes should display an alert saying it's detected an iPhone, iPod touch, or iPad in recovery mode, and will let you restore your device.